ngocuong0105/dendron-wiki/vault/engineering.AWS.S3 vs DL vs Redshift.md

     - This means data is stored column by column, which is highly efficient for analytical queries (scanning/aggregating specific columns in very large datasets).

 See [[engineering.AWS.How does Yelp store data?]] or practical usage

+## Note on parquet vs csv
+- parquet files are columnar, meaning they store data in columns rather than rows.
+- This is different from CSV files, which are row-based.

 # Bottom line